jhvanderschee/hugocodex/content/add-ons/cookie-consent.md

 ### Installation

 Step 1.
+Download the [consent.yaml](https://raw.githubusercontent.com/jhvanderschee/hugocodex/main/data/consent.yaml) file and adjust it to your needs
+<br />Step 2.
+Store it in the 'data' directory of your project
+<br />Step 3.
 Download the file [consent.html](https://raw.githubusercontent.com/jhvanderschee/hugocodex/main/layouts/partials/consent.html)
-<br />Step 2.
+<br />Step 4.
 Save the file in the 'layouts/partials' directory of your project
-<br />Step 3.
+<br />Step 5.
 Make sure the bottom of your layout document looks like this:

 ```
 ...